-In this paper, we address a crucial gap in the current literature by investigating the predictions of Surprisal Theory on eleven languages distributed across five language families.
-We focus on three predictions of Surprisal Theory, including: (i) whether surprisal is predictive of reading times, (ii) whether contextual entropy is predictive of reading times and (iii) whether the link between surprisal and reading times is linear.
-We facilitate crosslinguistic comparison by using the MECO dataset \citep{siegelman2022expanding} which presents eye-tracking data on the same reading materials in each language.
-We estimate information-theoretic predictors from two types of autoregressive language models---a single, large, multilingual model (mGPT; \citealt{shliazhko2022mgpt}), as well as monolingual models trained on large and small datasets, where the small dataset is the same size across languages ($\approx 30$ million words).
-We quantify the psychometric predictive power of surprisal and contextual entropy by including them as variables in linear regression models, which are trained to predict by-word reading times; if the regression improves after including these variables, we take this as evidence that those variables have psychometric predictive power \citep{frank2011insensitivity, fossum2012sequential, goodkind2018predictive}.\looseness=-1
+We facilitate crosslinguistic comparison by using the MECO dataset \citep{siegelman2022expanding}, which presents eye-tracking data on reading materials with the same content in each language.
+We estimate surprisal and contextual entropy from two types of autoregressive language models---a single, large, multilingual model (mGPT; \citealt{shliazhko2022mgpt}), as well as monolingual models trained on large and small datasets, where the small dataset is the same size across languages ($\approx 30$ million words).
+We quantify the psychometric predictive power of surprisal and contextual entropy (i.e., how well each predicts reading times) by including them as variables in linear regression models.
+These models are then trained to predict by-word reading times; if the log-likelihood of the regression improves after including these variables, we take this as evidence that those variables have psychometric predictive power \citep{frank2011insensitivity, fossum2012sequential, goodkind2018predictive}.\looseness=-1

-We find that, in all languages tested, regression models that include surprisal are significantly better predictors of reading times over and above baselines which do not include surprisal.
-Further, we find that models which additionally include contextual entropy are even better predictors of reading times in most languages tested.
-Investigating the linking function between surprisal and reading times, we find that models constrained to a linear relationship between surprisal and reading times are just as good as those that can express a nonlinear relationship.
-This result suggests that the underlying function that links surprisal to processing times is itself linear, as has been advocated in previous studies \citep{smith2013effect, shain2022large}.
+We find that, in all languages tested, regression models that include surprisal are significantly better predictors of reading times over baselines which do not include surprisal, confirming the surprisal hypothesis.
+Additionally, we find that models which include contextual entropy are even better predictors of reading times in most languages tested, confirming the contextual entropy hypothesis.
+Finally, compatible with the linear link hypothesis, we find that models constrained to a linear relationship between surprisal and reading times are just as good as those that can express more complex relationships.
+Overall, our results provide the largest crosslinguistic analysis of the relationship between reading and word-level information theoretic properties to-date.\looseness=-1